OriginProtocol/origin/DEVELOPMENT.md

 Please note this can take some time.
 If you see an error in the logs please [raise an issue](https://github.com/OriginProtocol/origin/issues).
 When the containers are running you can access the DApp at `http://localhost:3000`.

+### Modifying settings

+Origin packages are configured using environment variables.
+The `docker-compose.yml` file has an environment section for each package where you can configure settings.

 ### Usage and commands

 Please refer to the [docker-compose](https://docs.docker.com/compose/reference/overview/) documentation for usage.
 Some commands that may be useful are included below.